celery/celery/docs/userguide/tasks.rst

     The message priority.
 A number from ``0`` to ``9``, where ``0`` is the highest. **Note:** RabbitMQ does not support priorities yet.

-See :doc:`executing` for descriptions of these options.
-FIXME: which options, the ones just described?
+See :doc:`executing` for more information about the messaging options available.

 Example
 =======